Skill Demand Index

 Gap Analysis

-When Enterprise client management appears in a job's requirements, 0% of scored applicants received an L0 or L1 (missing or minimal).
+When Enterprise Client Management appears in a job's requirements, 50% of scored applicants received an L0 or L1 (missing or minimal).

 Yes.
-Enterprise client management appears in 0% of scored job postings on ShouldApply, making it a growing skill in the current market.
-Based on 1 analyzed jobs, demand is steady across multiple role types.
+Enterprise Client Management appears in 0.1% of scored job postings on ShouldApply, making it a growing skill in the current market.
+Based on 2 analyzed jobs, demand is steady across multiple role types.

 The median required depth is L2.
 Many positions accept basic to intermediate proficiency.

-The most common pairings are Digital Marketing, Client relationship building, Revenue growth (NRR), SaaS sales experience, Salesforce.
-Strengthening these alongside Enterprise client management improves your fit across more positions.
+The most common pairings are Proactive Problem-Solving, Strategic Mindset, Data-Driven Mindset, Social Media Engagement, Digital Marketing.
+Strengthening these alongside Enterprise Client Management improves your fit across more positions.

-Top roles: Marketing.
-Marketing positions have the highest demand at 100% of all Enterprise client management jobs.
+Top roles: Other, Marketing.
+Other positions have the highest demand at 50% of all Enterprise Client Management jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.